 Randall E. Black has served as the Chief Executive Officer and President of the Company and the Bank since 2004, and prior to 2004 was the Chief Financial Officer of the Bank.
 Mr. Black was named Vice Chairman of the Board of Directors in December 2021.
-Mr. Black's 31 years of extensive experience in the banking industry and involvement in business and civic organizations in the communities in which the Bank serves afford the Board valuable insight regarding the business and operation of the Bank.
-Mr. Black's knowledge of the Company's and Bank's business and history, combined with his success and strategic vision, position him well to continue to serve as our Chief Executive Officer and President.
-Mr. Black is President of 1st Realty of PA, LLC, a subsidiary of the Bank.
-Additionally, Mr. Black is a Class A Federal Reserve Bank Director, Deputy Chair of the Federal Reserve Bank Audit Committee, a Pennsylvania State University Board of Trustees member, Chair of the Pennsylvania State University Audit and Risk Committee, the First Vice Chair of the Pennsylvania Bankers Association Board of Directors, is a Bloomsburg University Zeigler College of Business Executive Advisory Board member, and is a Pennsylvania College of Technology Board member.
-Age 57.
+Mr. Black's 32 years of extensive experience in the banking industry and involvement in business and civic organizations in the communities in which the Bank serves afford the Board valuable insight regarding the business and operation of the Bank.
+Mr. Black's knowledge of the Company's and

+Bank's business and history, combined with his success and strategic vision, position him well to continue to serve as our Chief Executive Officer and President.
+Additionally, Mr. Black is a Class A Federal Reserve Bank Director, Deputy Chair of the Federal Reserve Bank Audit Committee, a Pennsylvania State University Board of Trustees member, Chair of the Pennsylvania State University Audit and Risk Committee, President of the Pennsylvania Bankers Association Board of Directors, is a Bloomsburg University Zeigler College of Business Executive Advisory Board member, and is a Pennsylvania College of Technology Board member.
+Mr. Black and Stephen Guillaume, Chief Financial Officer of the Company and Bank, are cousins.
+Age 58.
 Director of the Company and the Bank since 2004.

 Rinaldo A. DePaola is a retired partner of the law firm of Griffin, Dawsey, DePaola & Jones located in Towanda, Pennsylvania.
 Mr. DePaola was an attorney-at-law for 39 years, retiring in 2021, specializing in business, probate and trust matters.
 Mr. DePaola's involvement in business and civic organizations in the communities in which the Bank serves provide the Board valuable insight.
 Mr. DePaola's years of providing legal counsel and operating a law office position him well to continue to serve as a director for the Company.
-Mr. DePaola is Chairman of the Governance and Nominating Committee.
-Age 68.
+Mr. DePaola is Chairman of the Governance and Nominating Committee, and he serves as Lead Director for the Company and Bank.
+Age 69.
 Director of the Company and the Bank since 2006.

-Janie M. Hilfiger is president of UPMC Susquehanna Soldiers & Sailors Memorial Hospital in Wellsboro, Pennsylvania and Cole Memorial, now UPMC, in Coudersport, Pennsylvania.
+Janie M. Hilfiger is the retired president of UPMC Susquehanna Soldiers & Sailors Memorial Hospital in Wellsboro, Pennsylvania and Cole Memorial, now UPMC, in Coudersport, Pennsylvania.
 Mrs. Hilfiger has over 42 years of health care expertise in strategic planning, clinical operations, nursing and patient care excellence.
 Her broad experience and valuable insight make her an asset as a director for the Company.
 She is also involved in business and civic organizations in the communities in which the Bank serves.
-Age 65.
+Age 66.
 Director of the Company and the Bank since 2022.

-Mickey L. Jones has served as an Executive Vice President and the Chief Operating Officer of the Company and the Bank since April 2010, and served as Chief Financial Officer from April 2010 to November 2019.
-In 2023 Mr. Jones was named Senior Executive Vice President and Chief Operating Officer for the Company and the Bank.
+Mickey L. Jones retired from the Company and Bank June 7, 2024 as the Senior Executive Vice President and Chief Operating Officer, a position he held since 2023.
+Prior to 2023, he served as an Executive Vice President and Chief Operating Officer since April 2010 and served as Chief Financial Officer from April 2010 to November 2019.
 Mr. Jones has strong accounting and financial skills, is a certified public accountant, and has experience with operational risk management, strategic planning and corporate governance matters.
-Age 63.
+Age 64.
 Treasurer of the Company and the Bank since 2004.
 Director of the Company and the Bank since 2020 and 2018, respectively.